notjoao1/CSLP/Report.md

 *Command:*

 ![imagem](https://github.com/notjoao1/GTD-VC/assets/97362005/6518d79a-fc35-408b-a09a-703f58706a7a)

-*!Disclaimer: We later executed 32 more configurations with search area of 8, giving the total of 1472 configurations. *
+*Disclaimer: We later executed 32 more configurations with search area of 8, giving the total of 1472 configurations (originally we had 1440).*

 # Results